abdulajet/testspm/README.md

-# Stitch - Nexmo's Mobile SDK for iOS
+# Nexmo's Mobile SDK for iOS
 [![Platforms](https://img.shields.io/badge/platform-ios%7Cosx-lightgrey.svg)]()
 [![CocoaPods](https://img.shields.io/badge/podspec-v0.1-blue.svg)]()

 ## Setup

-To get started with the Stitch SDK for iOS, check out the [Stitch Mobile Developer Guide for iOS](devral-linkurl)
+To get started with the nexmo SDK for iOS, check out the [nexmo Mobile Developer Guide for iOS](devral-linkurl)

-To use the Stitch SDK for iOS, you will need the following installed:
+To use the nexmo SDK for iOS, you will need the following installed:

 * Xcode 9.4 or later
 * iOS 10 or later

-There are two ways to import the Stitch SDK for iOS into your project:
+There are two ways to import the nexmo SDK for iOS into your project:

 * [CocoaPods](https://cocoapods.org/) - version 1.3 or later
 * [Dynamic Frameworks](devral-linkurl)